furiouspuppy/Dota2_Bots/README.md

 Clockwerk - rough - TODO's need fight awareness and much skill work

 ##Current General Modes Under Development
-Retreat - I've started overhauling the default decision making based on team awareness in team/enemy status files.
-Going to need a lot of iteration but should solve the default bots core problems of terrible map presence and decisions.
-Found out default modes don't like to be tweaked one at a time.
-Going to take some planning to do this correctly.

 Jungling - Team wide jungle camp tracking and stacking with easy to use vectors.
 Vectors still being tweaked

 Runes - Bots can 'call' runes to be theirs and go and collect them.
 Will also grab any rune it walks by that is available.
 Has a 30% chance they will ignore their called rune, this was a feel decision because every rune being fought for on every cycle just wasn't right.